PeteBleackley/PeteBleackley.github.io/Key-Algorithms/transformers.md

 This allows both absolute and relative positions to be taken into account.

 After this, the vectors are fed to a series of *Transformer Blocks*.
-The first elememnt of each transformer block is an attention layer.
+The first element of each transformer block is an attention layer.
 The output of the attention layer is then added to its input, so as to avoid vanishing gradients.
 This then undergoes *Layer Normalisation*

 $$\mathbf{X}^{\prime} =  \gamma \frac{\mathbf{X}-\mu}{\sigma} + \beta $$
 Where